JMDKC/artangled-hugo/content/posts/2025-07-06-london-saatchi-yates.md

 A few contemporary artists are dotted around, like trailing space dust around the stars.
 One that caught my eye is Joanna van Son, whose [beautiful show at General Assembly](https://artangled.com/posts/van-son-general/) I’d enjoyed earlier in the year.
 Her dreamy, thickly-impasto’d group portrait faces a small yellow-hued work by [Frank Auerbach](https://artangled.com/tags/frank-auerbach/): her big inspiration.

-The show as a whole testifies to the bumptious ambition of the gallery that houses it.
-The press release reveals that Saatchi Yates has launched a membership scheme (just like the RA!) and [launched a tea towel](https://saatchiyates.com/shop/other) from a celebrity interior designer to commemorate the exhibition.
+The show as a whole is bumptiously ambitious.
+Like the gallery that houses it.
+The press release reveals that Saatchi Yates has launched a membership scheme (just like the RA!) and [is also selling a commemorative tea towel](https://saatchiyates.com/shop/other) from a celebrity interior designer.
 It’s called _Arts Things Nicky Haslam Finds Common._

 _Once Upon a Time in London is at Saatchi Yates (London).
 12 June - 17 August 2025_